wpzinc/wp-to-buffer/readme.txt

 == Frequently Asked Questions ==

-= Can I still auto post to Twitter? =
+= Can I still auto publish to Twitter? =

 Yes!
 Buffer is [not impacted](https://twitter.com/buffer/status/1652659063073783808) by Twitter's recent API changes in 2023.
-You can still auto post to Twitter with the WordPress to Buffer Plugin.
+You can still auto publish to Twitter with the WordPress to Buffer Plugin.

 = Isn't the Buffer API retired? =